pahud/fargate-samples/laravel-workshop/README.md

 # Validate

-open **http://localhost:8080/laravel/public/** to view the Laravel application
+open **http://localhost:8080/laravel/public/** from your laptop to view the Laravel application

-If you run it on AWS Cloud9, you can configure the preview URL as `https://$C9_HOSTNAME/laravel/public/`
+Alternatively, if you run it on AWS Cloud9, you can configure the preview URL as `https://$C9_HOSTNAME/laravel/public/`

 ![](./images/01.png)